Special Immigrant Juvenile Status Application Process

 Whichever process is used, the attorney will need to bring the abuse, neglect, or abandonment to the attention of the court, and will need to show the judge that it is not in the child's best interest to return to the home country.

-The court process can take many weeks.
-Most states require advance notice to the parents and the child about the court proceedings.
-Special rules might apply for serving notice on parents outside the United States.
 The court will also need time to appoint a Guardian ad Litem (GAL), and then the GAL will need to schedule a home visit.
 The court may also order a background check.

-The child (or someone acting on their behalf) must fill out all relevant portions of the petition.
-This same petition is used for many other immigration procedures, so read the from instructions carefully to see which parts apply to Special Immigrant Juveniles.
-Children over age 14 must sign the petitions themselves, younger children may have a parent or guardian sign (for example: "Jane Littleton by her guardian Joe Biggs").
+The child (or someone acting on the child's behalf) must fill out all relevant portions of the petition.
+This same petition is used for many other types of immigration procedures, so read the from instructions carefully to see which parts apply to Special Immigrant Juveniles (and leave the other sections blank).

 The child is expected to file the petition while unmarried and while the court order is still in effect.
 In the past, this meant that the child had to file the petition before turning 18 years old.
 However, new regulations promulgated in 2022 state that if the court order ends only because the child turned 18, the child will have up to age 21 to file the petition.
-Another exception to the valid-court-order requirement is made if the child has been adopted, placed in a permanent guardianship, or reached another child welfare permanency goal.

 Step 3, Await a Current Priority Date